 - This program also promotes cross-institutional collaborations with other universities such as the Harvard School of Public Health, South Carolina School of Medicine, the University of Connecticut, and Bay State.

-- This program is offered on campus, online, and in a hybrid modality.
+- This program is offered on our San Juan campus, online, and in a hybrid modality.
 It also includes lectures and clinical practicums.

 - Students in this program acquire skills in dialectic behavioral therapy, certifications in autism and forensic psychology, as well as clinical training in substance abuse disorders.

 - The members of our faculty have more than 20 years of experience.
 They are published professionals who have presented in the APA Convention and received several awards.

 - Applicants must have completed a bachelor's degree in an accredited university with a minimum 3.25 grade point average (GPA).

 - A complete application for admission.
 Access the following link to fill your application: https://albizu.elluciancrmrecruit.com/Admissions/Pages/prospectinquiry.aspx.
 You can also attach your admission documents in PDF format.

 - Official transcripts of institutions where you have previously studied.